Developer(s) – Minority

 Designer – Vander Caballero

-Papo & Yo is an adventure game similar to how The Last Guardian will supposedly play out when, and if it is ever released.
+Papo & Yo is an adventure game similar to how The Last Guardian plays out.
 However, due to a great number of factors, and problems plaguing this title, I would hardly call this game a placeholder.

 Graphics – 6/10